Your rights if you have an assured tenancy

 Your tenancy agreement might say that you can end the tenancy early and how much notice you need to give.

-If your tenancy agreement does not allow this, you can try to negotiate with your landlord.
+If not, try to negotiate with your landlord.
 Get any agreements in writing to avoid misunderstandings.

 If you want to pass your tenancy to someone else

 Your tenancy agreement might tell you what you do if you want to pass on your tenancy.
-If it does not, you can ask the landlord to agree in writing that the tenancy will be taken over by a new tenant.
+If not, ask your landlord to agree in writing that the tenancy will be taken over by a new tenant.

 If you have a joint tenancy

-If one person gives notice to end the tenancy, the tenancy agreement ends for everyone.
+If 1 person gives notice to end the tenancy, the tenancy agreement ends for everyone.

-If the other tenants want to stay, they have the right to keep living there with the same terms.
+If the other tenants want to stay, they can keep living there with the same terms.
 The remaining tenants will have to pay the full rent, and they need the landlord’s permission for a new tenant to move in.

 Your responsibilities